roovedot/yolov11_cityscapes_ImageSegmentation/README.md

 This is the **second and final version** of a custom Object detection Model aimed at **recognising cars, bicicles, pedestrians, and other obstacles which may appear on the road through a dashcam.**

-Following my **[V1: Custom Yolov8 Object Detection Model for Autonomous Driving Applications](https://www.notion.so/V1-Custom-Yolov8-Object-Detection-Model-for-Autonomous-Driving-Applications-141d04bb941780a0ae4df644c2ea04f1?pvs=21)** Proyect, this time I took a different approach, instead of bounding boxes I am going for **Image Segmentation**, which will provide a more complete and precise understanding of the environment.
+Following my **[Yolov8 Object Detection (Labeling) Model for Autonomous Driving Applications](https://github.com/roovedot/2dObjectDetection_yolov8_on_kitti_dataset)** Proyect, this time I took a different approach, instead of bounding boxes I am going for **Image Segmentation**, which will provide a more complete and precise understanding of the environment.

 The objective is to **implement this model to assist, in real time, a Self-Driving Car** in making precise and more informed decisions.